-Daley's previous books include, "A Mighty Storm: Stories of Resilience After Irene," an account of how Vermonters rebuilt their state after Tropical Storm Irene; "Octavia Boulevard," a neighborhood memoir that explores the clash between progressive politics and capitalism, the legacy of the counter-culture, and the idiosyncrasies, both good and bad, of San Francisco.
-She is currently finishing a book about the Sixties in Vermont and a collection of narrative stories and poems.
-Her next book, a memoir entitled "My First Murder," is under contract for publication in 2018.
+Yvonne's other books include, "A Mighty Storm: Stories of Resilience After Irene," an account of how Vermonters rebuilt their state after Tropical Storm Irene; "Octavia Boulevard," a neighborhood memoir that explores the clash between progressive politics and capitalism, the legacy of the counter-culture, and the idiosyncrasies, both good and bad, of San Francisco.
+She is currently finishing a poetry collection.
+A memoir entitled "My First Murder," will be published in 2019.

-Along with workshops on narrative writing (fiction and nonfiction), Yvonne will offer a three-day workshop on memoir writing.
-In all of these, she will focus closely on character development, the importance of telling details, the demands of honesty and scene-setting.
-The three-day, two-and-a-half-hour memoir workshops will be kept intentionally small.
+Along with workshops on narrative writing (fiction and nonfiction), Yvonne will offer a three-day intensive on memoir writing.
+In all of these, she will focus closely on character development, the importance of telling details, the demands of honesty and scene-setting, the importance of environmental detail.
+The three-day, two-and-a-half-hour memoir intensive will be kept intentionally small.
 Please indicate interest in your registration form.
 Attendance will be limited so request participation early, please.

 Porche lives in Guilford, Vermont on the land purchased 50 years ago as a commune founded by members of the Liberation News Service.
-This summer, as in the past, she'll offer poetry workshops and with Patty Carpenter lead a blues-writing workshop.
+This summer, as in the past, she'll offer poetry workshops in both traditional and nontraditional formats and with musician Patty Carpenter lead a blues-writing workshop.
 Bring your instruments should you like -- not required -- for the fun.

 One-on-one sessions with Porche will be available on a limited basis for an additional cost.

 He is working on a collection of true-life stories tenatively called "Work."